bclover/real-world-functional-programming-book/gitbook/part6/maybe.md

 // parsing failed, brah
 ```

 Just remember to return a `Maybe` to keep the chain going.
-A Promise is flexible in that you can return any value or a Promise; it supports both whereas `chain` only supports returning a `Maybe`.
+A Promise is flexible in that you can return any value or a `Promise`; it supports both whereas `chain` only supports returning a `Maybe`.

 ## Changing The Value